saulpierotti/markdown_notebook/MP.md

 * A paraphyletic group includes the most recent common ancestor of all the leaves, but not all the leaves of that ancestor
 * A poliphyletic group includes leaves from more than 1 taxon
 * Evolution is like a branching tree, not like a ladder
-	* What is commonly considered ancestor is a sister group, the real ancestor does not exist any more (!)
+	* What is commonly considered ancestor is a sister group, the real ancestor does not exist any more!
 * The observed genetic distance between 2 species is the sum of the distance between both species and their common ancestor
 * The more distant the split, the more the genetic distance
 * Frequency of observed mutation is inversely related to the strenght of selective pressure
 	* Low mutation rate can be related to higher gene content
 	* When selecting a region for phylogenetic analysis, we need to adjust the mutation rate with the distance between the OTUs
-		* I cannot use very divergent regions for distantly related organisms or very conserved regions for closely related organisms (!)
+		* I cannot use very divergent regions for distantly related organisms or very conserved regions for closely related organisms!
 	* Differential mutation rate can be observed also inside genes
 * The rate of synonimus (S) and non-synonimus (N) mutation is an indication of the selection regime
 	* S > N suggests positive selection